lanceallendavis/ride-api/README.md

         - Change role to admin

 ### API USAGE ###
-# For API endpoints, refer to the Postman collection for easy guidance.
+# For API endpoints, refer to the Postman collection below for easy guidance.
 # It is recommended to use the Postman collection for testing the API in full.
 # The Postman collection is easy to use since it is a top-down approach in
 # making requests starting with 'api/login/' to fetch an access token